How to Watch the 2020 Netball World Cup From AnywhereLast Updated by Bethany Chester on July 01, 2020

 The Netball World Cup is coming up soon, and there’s no need to miss out if it isn’t being shown in your country.
-By using a VPN service, you can enjoy every match from anywhere in the world – here’s how to get started.
+By using a VPN, you can enjoy every match from anywhere in the world – here’s how to get started.

 Quick Guide to Watching the Netball World Cup